KamilMakiela/SF-BMA/README.md

 - full_fbs_unique - a bottom-up model-space search algorithm based on forward-backward-swap model search strategy, with duplicate models removed.
 The algorithm explores three types of moves: 1 Forward: add one excluded variable; 2 Backward: remove one included variable; 3 Swap: remove one included variable and simultaneously add one excluded variable.
 The unique part means that models reached through different paths are stored only once.
 THis is a relatively good deterministic neighbourhood-search heuristic algorithm.

-- fast_ES - full exhaustive search with fast prescreening options.
+- fast_ES - full exhaustive search with fast prescreening methods.
+Details for this algorithm can be found in Makieła (2026); references below.

 See comments in BMA_script for more details on how to use them.

+Reference:
+Makieła, Kamil (2026).
+Model Uncertainty under Non-Gaussian Errors: Bayesian Model Averaging and Selection in Stochastic Frontier Models.